shanep/shanep.github.io/docs/cs408/project-brainstorm.md

 #  Project Brainstorm

 This class allows students to work on an open-ended project that can be driven in a number of different directions.
-Your task for this week is to come up with potential project ideas to present to the class.
-You are allowed to form teams if you wish or work individually.
-The project presentations will allow you to potentially recruit other students to work with.
+Your task for this week is to come up with one potential project that you would like to work on and present it to the class.
+You will then review other student project ideas and select what you would like to work on.

+## Teams

+You can choose to work individually or form a team of up to 3 other students.

 ## Project requirements